msjyoo/dokku-redis-plugin/README.md

 ```

 Deploy your app with the same name (client side):
+Note: Output may be different depending on plugin version and environment.
 ```
 $ git remote add dokku git@server:example-org
 $ git push dokku master